deep-proj/shipment-routing/README.md

 - For purposes of the exercise, the files are organized cleanly.
 So, there no handling of malformed data or files that don't present the data in the correct way.
 - The addresses file must have more or equal to the number of rows in the drivers file.
 This does not currently handle a scenario where there are more addresses than drivers.
 - No testing
+- Not the most performant code.
+Will struggle to run efficiently with larger files.
 - Likely numerous other scenarios and edge cases

 ## Next Steps